LeaKaftan/leakaftan/content/research/index.md

 ### Publications

+"Lip Service to Liberal Democracy in Western Europe?", accepted for publication in the _European Political Science Review_

 "Communicating democratic subversions to citizens", together with Theresa Gessler, _Journal of Elections, Public Opinion and Parties_

+"The Democracy I Like?", together with Theresa Gessler, accepted for publication in _Government \& Opposition_

 ### Current working papers

 "Party Competition over Democracy.
 Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany", manuscript available on request

-Lip Service to Liberal Democracy in Western Europe?, accepted for publication in the _European Political Science Review_

 "Anti-democratic authoritarians, democratic populists?
 The support for (liberal) democracy among authoritarian, populist and radical Western Europeans", manuscript available on request

-The Democracy I Like?, co-authored survey experiment with Theresa Gessler, accepted for publication in _Government \& Opposition_

 <!---"The Battle for Democracy.
 How Mainstream Parties Defend Liberal Democracy Against Radical Right-Wing Parties' Attacks", together with Jan Schwalbach--->